 Included in this download:

-- Monthly lists of activities to try with your child
+- Monthly lists of activities to try with your infant

-- Images showing you children completing these activities at each age
+- Images showing infants completing these activities, at each age

 More details included below.